Yasmin Khan (Doctor Who): Other media

 In September 2018, three Series 11 tie-in novels were announced, all of which feature Yasmin Khan – The Good Doctor, Molten Heart and Combat Magicks.
 Yaz is depicted on the cover of Combat Magicks.

 Casting and development

 On 22 October 2017, it was announced that Gill had been cast as a companion in the eleventh series of Doctor Who, and would appear alongside Jodie Whittaker in 2018.

 The character's mother, Najia Khan (Shobna Gulati) was introduced in the fourth episode of the series, "Arachnids in the UK".

+Controversy

+Diane Darcy with Comic Book Resources (CBR noted the parallels between the romantic relationship of the Tenth Doctor and Rose Tyler and the Thirteenth Doctor and Yaz, writing that "history seemingly repeated itself, but somehow worse than before".
+CBR's Maddie Davis stated that "Chibnall undoubtedly dropped the ball there" and felt it represented a wider problem in the media with a lack of LGBTQ+ television writers.
+Many critics felt Yaz's feelings for the Doctor was queerbaiting, and /Film's BJ Colangelo felt it had an intentional lack of closure.
+Some viewers criticised the resolution of the two characters.